 What not to bring

-- Please don’t bring gazebos.
+- Don’t bring gazebos.
 They take up valuable tent space in the campsites.
 We’d also rather you didn’t put tape around your tent enclosures, please.
 It makes it harder for other people to get to their tents.

 - Only food and alcohol for personal consumption can be brought onsite.

 - Do not bring excess packaging.
 If you purchase something new for the Festival, please remove all the excess packing at home, before you arrive.

 - You may be searched at the entrance for any items that may be used in an illegal or offensive manner – which will be confiscated.
 Persons suspected of carrying out illegal and/or offensive activities onsite may also be searched and face eviction.
 NB: Confiscated items will NOT be returned.